jweaver72/EGZUMMER-WIKI/Button-functions.md

 * long press - in channel mode turns on channel scanner, in frequency mode turns on frequency scanner.
 When pressed while channel scan is in progress toggles scan lists 1/2/ALL
 ## `F # 🗝`
 * short press - toggles function option
-* long press - turns on/off key lock
+* long press - turns on/off key lock all the keys of the Front keypad

 # Side buttons